Alliance of Motion Picture and Television Producers

-The Alliance of Motion Picture and Television Producers (AMPTP) is a trade association based in Sherman Oaks, California, that represents over 350 American television and film production companies in collective bargaining negotiations with entertainment industry trade unions that include, among others, SAG-AFTRA, the Directors Guild of America, the Writers Guild of America, West, the Writers Guild of America, East, the American Federation of Musicians, and the International Alliance of Theatrical Stage Employees.
+The Alliance of Motion Picture and Television Producers (AMPTP) is a trade association based in Sherman Oaks, Los Angeles, California, that represents over 350 American television and film production companies in collective bargaining negotiations with entertainment industry trade unions that include, among others, SAG-AFTRA, the Directors Guild of America, the Writers Guild of America West and East, the American Federation of Musicians, and the International Alliance of Theatrical Stage Employees.

 Overview

-As the entertainment industry's official collective bargaining representative, the AMPTP, like the Motion Picture Association of America (MPAA), is a key trade association for major film and television producers in the United States.
+As the entertainment industry's official collective bargaining representative, the AMPTP, like the Motion Picture Association (MPA), is a key trade association for major film and television producers in the United States.
 The AMPTP currently negotiates 80 industry-wide collective bargaining agreements on behalf of over 350 motion picture and television producers.
-AMPTP member companies include the major motion picture studios (including Paramount Pictures, Sony Pictures, Universal Pictures, Walt Disney Studios and Warner Bros.), the principal broadcast television networks (including ABC, CBS, FOX and NBC), streaming services like Netflix, Apple TV+, & Amazon, certain cable television networks, and other independent film and television production companies.
+AMPTP member companies include the major motion picture studios (including Paramount Pictures, Sony Pictures, Universal Pictures, Walt Disney Studios and Warner Bros.), the principal broadcast television networks (including ABC, CBS, FOX and NBC), streaming services like Netflix, Apple, and Amazon, certain cable television networks, and other independent film and television production companies.

 History

-The AMPTP was founded in 1924 as the Association of Motion Picture Producers, or AMPP.
-It merged with the Alliance of Television Film Producers in 1964 and was renamed the Association of Motion Picture and Television Producers.
-In 1966, it also merged with the Society of Independent Producers (formed 1964).
+The AMPTP was founded in 1924 as the Association of Motion Picture Producers (AMPP).
+It merged with the Alliance of Television Film Producers (ATFP) in 1964 and was renamed the Association of Motion Picture and Television Producers.
+In 1966, it also merged with the Society of Independent Producers (formed in 1964).
 In September 1975, Universal quit the Association during craft negotiations and United Artists and Walt Disney Productions also notified the Association of their intention to withdraw the following month.
 Paramount and Universal formed a new organization, the Alliance.
-In 1982, the Alliance and AMPTP merged to form the Alliance of Motion Picture and Television Producers.
+In 1982, the Alliance and the AMPTP merged to form the Alliance of Motion Picture and Television Producers.

+Since its formation, the AMPTP has only had two presidents, beginning with Nick Counter from 1982 until 2009.
+With Counter's retirement in March 2009, Carol Lombardini took over on an interim basis until becoming permanent president seven months later in October.

+Jarryd Gonzales served as AMPTP's spokesperson from 2015 to 2023.

-The AMPTP was an affiliate of the MPAA and Jack Valenti was president of both organisations.
-Nick Counter was president of the AMPTP from 1982 until March 2009.
+The AMPTP was an affiliate of the Motion Picture Association of America (MPAA).
+Jack Valenti, former top White House aide to Lyndon Johnson, started his long tenure as MPAA president in 1966.

-Other former presidents and chairmen have included Joseph Schenck, Lew Wasserman, Sid Sheinberg, Y. Frank Freeman and Richard Jencks.
+Other key 20th-century film industry executives who helped shape producer associations were Joseph Schenck, Lew Wasserman, Sid Sheinberg, Y. Frank Freeman and Richard Jencks.